 Target: 43 million annual passengers

 Stansted's long-term vision is underpinned by a bold development program.
 Thanks to a major terminal expansion, the airport hopes to be able to accommodate up to 43 million passengers a yeara considerable leap over its current capacity.
 The expansion project would also create almost 5,000 jobs, increasing the airport's economic relevance.
-Stansted, already on its way to becoming a major hub, is reshaping the UK airport landscape.
+Stansted, already on its way to becoming a major hub, is reshaping the UK's airport landscape, despite the fact that the imminent arrival of compulsory ETA for London-bound passengers.

 Infrastructure expansion: a path to the future